Marcelo Claure: WeWork executive chairman

 In October 2019, Claure was appointed executive chairman of the board of WeWork, a workspace provider.
 Claure worked alongside Sandeep Mathrani, who he appointed as WeWork’s CEO in February 2020.
 In March 2021, WeWork announced a definitive agreement to become a publicly traded company via SPAC Merger with BowX Acquisition Corp.
 In March 2022, Mathrani replaced Claure as executive chairman.

+Claure Group and Bicycle Capital

+As of 2023, he is founder and CEO of Claure Group.
+In February 2023, he was appointed chair of the Latin American operations of Shein, an ultra-fast fashion firm headquartered in Singapore.
+The role gave Claure oversight of Shein's strategy and stakeholder affairs in Latin America, as well as the responsibility to form an advisory board providing Shein with local expertise.
+In October 2023, he was also appointed Shein's Group Vice Chairman, with oversight of the company's international growth initiatives.

+In January 2023, Claure Group partnered with Apollo Global Management and was in talks with the Luxembourg-based telecommunications company Millicom to launch a full bid on the company but the project was abandoned in June 2023 as French billionaire businessman Xavier Niel acquired a 22% stake in the company meanwhile.

+In June 2023, Claure was one of the founders of Bicycle Capital, an equity fund focused on Latin American tech startups with a target of $500 million.
+He was appointed Executive Chairman and Managing Partner, overseeing the fund's initial fundraising.

+Brightstar Capital Partners

+In 2023 Claure became a minority shareholder in private equity company Brightstar Capital Partners, and expanded this role in April 2025 to become Co-chairman and Partner of the firm.

 Soccer franchises

 Club Bolivar

 In 2008, Claure created Bolivar Administración, Inversiones y Servicios Asociados, S.R.L.
 (BAISA), an ownership group which owns the right to operate Club Bolivar for twenty years.
 Club Bolivar is the most popular football club in Bolivia, and one of the top five winning teams in the history of the country.
-Under Claure in 2014, the team reached the semi final of the Copa Libertadores in South American.
+Under Claure in 2014, the team reached the semi-final of the Copa Libertadores in South American.
 In 2021, with Claure as president, Club Bolivar announced becoming the first Partner Club of City Football Group.
 Also in January 2021, Claure announced Club Bolivar's Plan Centenario, a five-year plan to construct a soccer academy and open the club's ownership to fans.